 The practical allure of a business credit card is the business-related perks.
 These can include discounts, and beefed-up rewards on purchases such as online advertising and shipping.

 But what you should really be in it for are the rewards bonuses.
+Business credit cards usually offer better rewards bonuses at signup on top of the usually higher rewards after the introductory period.

 With rewards like those, you’ll be cha-chinging your way to credit card heaven.